-- A. The plan and report demonstrate how the proposed development and stormwater facilities will accomplish the purpose statements of this chapter; - B. The plan and report meet the requirements of the Public Works Stormwater and Grading Design Standards adopted by resolution under Section 13.12.020 - C. The storm drainage design within the proposed development includes provisions to adequately control runoff from all public and private streets and roof, footing, and area drains and ensures future extension of the current drainage system.
+- A. The plan and report demonstrate how the proposed development and stormwater management facilities will accomplish the purpose statements of this chapter; - B. The plan and report meet the requirements of the Public Works Stormwater and Grading Design Standards adopted by resolution under Section 13.12.020 - C. Unless otherwise exempted by Section 13.12.050(B), the plan and report includes adequate stormwater quantity control facilities, so that when the proposed land development activity takes place, peak rates and volumes of runoff: - 1.
+Do not exceed the capacity of receiving drainage conveyance facilities; - 2.
+Do not increase the potential for streambank erosion; and - 3.
+Do not add volume to an off-site closed depression without providing for mitigation. - D. Unless otherwise exempted by Section 13.12.050(C), the proposed development includes: - 1.
+Adequate stormwater quality control facilities, so that when the proposed land development activity takes place, the temperature and overall pollution level of stormwater runoff is no greater than the water entering.
+When no water enters a project, then stormwater runoff shall be compared to rain samples; and

-Title 13 - PUBLIC SERVICES

-- D. Streambank erosion protection is provided where stormwater, directly or indirectly, discharges to open channels or streams. - E. Specific operation and maintenance measures are proposed that ensure that the proposed stormwater quantity control facilities will be properly operated and maintained.
+- 2. Stormwater quality control facilities which: - Are in compliance with applicable National Pollutant Discharge Elimination System (NPDES) requirements; - Minimize the deterioration of existing watercourses, culverts, bridges, dams and other structures; and - c.
+Minimize any increase in nonpoint source pollution. - EC.
+The storm drainage design within the proposed development includes provisions to adequately control runoff from all public and private streets and roof, footing, and area drains and ensures future extension of the current drainage system. - FD.
+Streambank erosion protection is provided where stormwater, directly or indirectly, discharges to open channels or streams.
+The postdevelopment peak stormwater discharge rate from a development site for the two year, twenty-four hour duration storm event shall not exceed fifty percent of the two year, twenty-four predevelopment peak runoff rate. - GE.
+Specific operation and maintenance measures are proposed that ensure that the proposed stormwater quantity control facilities will be properly operated and maintained.